SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 - **Name**: the name of the field(s) in the classic publishing page.
 E.g. adding `PublishingRollupImage;PublishingPageImage` as value will mean that the `PublishingRollupImage` will be taken if it was populated, if not populated the `PublishingPageImage` will be tried.
 You can add as many overrides as you need
 - **HeaderProperty**: the name of the header property to set
 - **Functions**: If set to empty then the field value from the classic publishing page is taken as is, however if you specify a function here then the output of that function is used.
 If you've specified multiple fields (so using the field override option), then you need to specify the field to use in the function as `{@name}`

-> [!Note]
-> - The field override option was introduced in the July 2019 release

 When constructing a modern page header there are 4 page header properties that you can populate with data coming from the publishing page: